Key Survey Information

-The population consists of the federal agencies that conduct R&D programs.
-In the survey cycle for data collection on FYs 2011–13, a total of 27 federal agencies (15 federal departments and 12 independent agencies) reported R&D data.
-Because multiple subdivisions of a federal department were in some cases requested to complete the survey, there were 74 individual respondents (5 federal departments, 57 department subdivisions, and 13 independent agencies).
+- Target population: The population consists of the federal agencies that conduct R&D programs.
+In the survey cycle for data collection on FYs 2013–15, a total of 28 federal agencies (15 federal departments and 13 independent agencies) reported R&D data.
+Because multiple subdivisions of a federal department were in some cases requested to complete the survey, there were 72 individual respondents (5 federal departments, 54 department subdivisions, and 13 independent agencies).

 Federal funds data, as collected, span 3 government fiscal years: the fiscal year just completed, the current fiscal year, and the next fiscal year.
 Actual data are collected for the year just completed; estimates are obtained for the current and next fiscal year.

-For volume 61, actual data (representing completed transactions) were collected for FY 2011 and estimated data were collected for FYs 2012 and 2013.
+For volume 63, actual data (representing completed transactions) were collected for FY 2013 and estimated data were collected for FYs 2014 and 2015.
 Estimated data do not represent final actions.
-Data collection for the Federal Funds Survey began in May 2012 and continued until February 2013.
-The amounts reported for FY 2012 reflect congressional appropriation actions as of that period, as well as apportionment and reprogramming decisions as of that time.
-Data for FY 2013 represent as-yet unimplemented administration budget proposals.
+Data collection for the Federal Funds Survey began in February 2014 and continued until August 2014.
+The amounts reported for FY 2014 reflect congressional appropriation actions as of that period, as well as apportionment and reprogramming decisions as of that time.
+Data for FY 2015 represent as-yet unimplemented administration budget proposals.
 Authorization, appropriation, deferral, and apportionment actions completed after these data were collected will be reflected in later surveys in this series.

 All data collection efforts, data imports, data editing, and trend checking are accomplished using the Web-based data collection system.
 The Web-based data collection system has a component that allows survey respondents to enter their data online; it also has a component that allows the contractor to monitor support requests, data entry, and data issues.

 - Sampling error: Because all eligible agencies are included, there is no sampling error.

-(2) Item nonresponse.
+- Nonresponse error: Item nonresponse.
 Agencies are encouraged to estimate informally when actual data are unavailable.
 The survey instrument allows respondents to enter data or skip data fields.
 NSF assumes a blank field is zero for estimation purposes.
 If a significant number of blank fields are incorrectly skipped by respondents, bias could result.

 The National Institutes of Health (NIH) in the Department of Health and Human Services currently has many of its awards in its financial system without any field of science code.
 Therefore, NIH uses an alternate source to estimate its research dollars by field of science.
 NIH uses scientific class codes (based upon past history of grant, content of the title, and the name of the awarding institute or center) as an approximation for field of science codes.